The author David Deida used to say "Chronic dissatisfaction is how you sense you are living a lie."

 With a sense of purpose, we feel much less insecure.
 Our confidence rises because we are no longer suppressing ourselves.
 Depression is suppression.
 We need to express, 100%, who we are.

-There is no need to look for a guru to tell you what your life purpose is and what you should be doing as a career.
-You already have all the answers.
-It comes from finding your life purpose and doing work that aligns with it.
+You don't need a guru to tell you what your life purpose is and what you should be doing as a career.
+You already have all the answers within.
+It comes from being truly honest with yourself and being able to separate societal programming from the authentic you (to the greatest extent).
+Finding your life purpose and doing work that aligns with it is the key to loving your job.
+This is a creative and spiritual endevour.

-Here are some questions that will help you find it:
+Here are some questions that will help you pinpoint the line of work you're meant to do:

 1. What do you do better than anyone else?